Josh-E-S/pexip-infinity-gcp-terraform/README.md

 This project is under active development and only for community use.
 This is not an official Pexip repo.

-# Pexip Infinity on Google Cloud Platform
+# Pexip Infinity on Google Cloud Platform using Terrraform

-Infrastructure as Code template for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).
-This template will deploy the Pexip infrastructure, but still requires configuration after deployment.
+Terraform module for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).
+This Module will deploy the Pexip infrastructure, but still requires configuration after deployment.

 ## Overview